 Intervertebral disc bulge

-A disc bulge is refers to a general extension of the whole circumference of a disc beyond the border in which it usually sits.
+A disc bulge refers to an extension of the whole circumference of a disc beyond the border in which it usually sits.
 This border is called the apophyseal ring.
-A bulging disc is just a squashed disc that radiations out in all directions around the disc.
 Technically more the 25% of its circumference needs to bulge out to be termed a disc bugle.
-Generally speaking most disc bulges only stick out less than 3mm.
-Disc herniation is not the same as disc bulge.
-The terms disc herniation and disc bulge are often used interchangeably and this leads to problems with with diagnosis and conveying the correct message to patients.
+Classically, most disc bulges only stick out less than 3mm.
+Disc herniation and disc bulge are not synonymous.

-Here are intervertebral disc related articles by our Balmain and Rozelle chiropractors
+Here are intervertebral disc related articles by our chiropractors

 - Intervertebral disc summary